eriknyquist/keystroke_transcriber/README.rst

     python -m keystroke_transcriber -p oneshot -t digispark -m

-Then, I performed the following keypresses:
+Then, I performed the following keyboard / mouse actions:

 #.
 Typed Ctrl+R (to open the "run" program)
 #.
 Typed "notepad", followed by the Enter key (to open the Notepad application)
 #.
 Typed "Hello, from keystroke_transcriber!!!!"
 #.
+Clicked on the terminal window in which I originally ran keystroke_transcriber, to
+   bring it back into focus, so the Ctrl+C signal in the next step would be sent to the program, instead of being sent to notepad
-Typed Ctrl+C to stop the recording
+#.
+Typed Ctrl+C (to stop the recording)

 After I pressed Ctrl+C, keystroke_transcriber provided the following Digispark sketch: